axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/sql-interactions-syslog-ng/_index.md

   - If the given table does not exist, syslog-ng tries to create it with the given column types.

-  - The {{% productparam "abbrev" %}} application automatically creates the required tables and columns, if the user account used to connect to the database has the required privileges.
+  - The {{% param "product.abbrev" %}} application automatically creates the required tables and columns, if the user account used to connect to the database has the required privileges.

   - If syslog-ng cannot create or alter a table, it tries to do it again when it reaches the next `time-reopen()`.